-For more than 40 years my work has harnessed the power of creative collaboration with multi-generational, multicultural, and interfaith communities.
-Together, we conceive, design, and implement public art projects in diverse public settings.
+For more than 40 years, Caryl Henry Alexander’s work has harnessed the power of creative collaboration with multi-generational, multicultural, and interfaith communities to conceive, design, and implement community art projects in diverse public settings around the globe.